Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification, State Licensure, and Civil Rights Compliance Survey completed on May 22, 2025, it was determined that Walnut Creek Nursing and Rehab, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Complaint Survey completed on February 15, 2026, at Walnut Creek Nursing and Rehab it was determined that there were no federal deficiencies identified under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities as it relates to the Health portion of the survey process; however, the facility was not in compliance with 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: